mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

 - directory service that allows you to sign in and access MSFT cloud apps & cloud apps you develop
 - can also maintain on-prem AD
     - AD running on Windows Server provides ID & Access Mgt service that's managed by your org
-- Azure AD is MSFT cloud-based ID & Access Mgt service
+- Azure AD is MSFT cloud-based ID & Access Mgt service - name change to Azure Entra?
     - you control ID accounts, but MSFT ensures service is available globally
     - has additional featurs normal on-prem AD doesn't have (monitoring sign in attempts from unexpected locations, devices, etc...)